False Claims Act

 The United States Attorney General may bring civil actions for violations of the False Claims Act.
 As with most other civil actions, the government must establish its case by presenting a preponderance of the evidence rather than meeting the higher burden of proof that applies in criminal cases.
 The False Claims Act allows private individuals to bring "qui tam" actions for violations of the False Claims Act.

 Federal and state law prohibit any retaliation or retribution against persons who report suspected violations of these laws to law enforcement officials or who file "whistleblower" lawsuits on behalf of the government.

 call the Attorney General's 24-hour Hotline at 800-24-ABUSE (800-242-2873);

 e-mail firstname.lastname@example.org or

 visit the Attorney General's web site at http://www.michigan.gov/ag

-To help a student or family apply for Medicaid in Michigan, call your local Department of Human Services Office.
+To help a student or family apply for Medicaid in Michigan, call your local Department of Health and Human Services Office.